 At Scaringi Law, we have successfully helped couples and individuals become parents through this process.
 Many parents choose to have a surrogate mother help them build their family and their future.
 Because Pennsylvania does not have surrogacy laws, it is necessary to create a surrogacy agreement setting forth all of the parties' obligations and rights.
 We have experience helping surrogates and intended parents through this intensely personal process.
 Contact us to learn more.

-Types of Surrogacies
+Types of Surrogacies in Pennsylvania

 Traditional surrogacy: Traditional surrogacy involves the artificial insemination of the surrogate's own egg with the sperm of the intended father.

 Gestational surrogacy: Gestational surrogacy involves the implantation of an embryo created with either the intended mother's egg or an egg donor's egg (ovum) and the father's or donor sperm.
 After implantation through in vitro fertilization (IVF) the surrogate mother carries the baby to term for the intended parents.

 Surrogacy Agreement: In both traditional and gestational surrogacy an agreement is necessary.
 Our Harrisburg surrogacy attorneys have significant experience working with fertility clinics to help individuals and couples have children through surrogacy.
 We draft a surrogacy agreement on behalf of our clients which clearly sets forth the rights and obligations of all the parties as well as other important issues.
 The surrogacy agreement should address, among other important considerations:

 - Who will pay for the cost of necessary procedures (artificial insemination, egg donation process, in vitro fertilization) and medical treatment for the surrogate and baby?

 - How many times do the parties intend to try the procedure?

 - Who is responsible for purchasing sufficient medical insurance?

 - Who will be awarded child custody?